 Monitor page loading speed

 Too many ads are seen to increase the page load time of websites.
 Also, running too many auctions at a time (RTB, header bidding, and exchange bidding) can result in users waiting longer to access the site.
 Hence, while running auctions, optimize your site for faster ad serving.
-However, adtech is now well-equipped to help publishers with page loading optimization, one of such methods is lazy-loading.
+However, ad tech is now well-equipped to help publishers with page loading optimization, one of such methods is lazy-loading.
 With lazy-loading, publishers can show ads to users when they are ready to see them.
-Hence, these ads don’t load with the rest of content allowing both content and ads optimal time to download on users’ browsers.
+Hence, these ads don’t load with the rest of the content allowing both content and ads optimal time to download on users’ browsers.